What can we do against light pollution?

 The Loss of the Night Network has elaborated recommendations to avoid common mistakes in outdoor lighting.
 Find here:

-- The full statements for best practices on outdoor lighting and recommendation for nature parks.
+- The full statements for best practice on outdoor lighting and recommendation for nature parks.

 The green public procurement (GPP) 2020 aimed to mainstream low-carbon procurement across Europe in support of the EU’s goals to achieve a 20% reduction in greenhouse gas emissions, a 20% increase in the share of renewable energy and a 20% increase in energy efficiency by 2020.
 Find here